Navajo Generating Station

 |Tucson Electric Power||7.5%|

 Service area: Navajo Generating Station (NGS) serves electric customers in Arizona, Nevada and California.
-The station also supplies energy to pump water through the Central Arizona Project.
+The station also supplies energy to pump water through the Central Arizona Project (CAP).
+CAP is both the single largest end user of power as well as the largest single source of renewable water supplies in Arizona.

 Description: Coal-fired generating station.